The Missed Opportunity of Foreign Trade Financing for SMEs: Catch Up and Increase Sales!

 The main obstacle inhibiting banks from approving SME applications for letters of credit or guarantees is the difficulty of evaluation and verification.
 Financial institutions must obey restrictive requirements which aim at anti-money laundering (AML), verification of transaction parties (KYC), and evaluation of their financial health.
 SME subjects are harder to verify this way, and crediting comes with greater risk and transaction costs.
 That is why such transactions are usually less profitable for banks.

 Of course, a bank is not a charity, and projected profit is the determining factor of whether it should engage in a given initiative.
-Bigger companies with well-established and less shaky commercial relations are more likely to make open-account settlements in international trade than use solutions such as letter of credit, so it is smaller enterprises that are potentially a better match for trade finance products.
+Bigger companies with well-established and less shaky commercial relations are more likely to make open-account settlements in international trade than use solutions such as letter of credit, so it is smaller enterprises that are potentially a better match for trade finance products and financial instruments.

 How to resolve this?
 Technology is the way to better verify nontransparent small companies and reduce transaction costs.
 Digitalization helps to increase process efficiency and solve the problem of costly verification of financing beneficiaries, taking into account transaction risk and compliance with regulations.
 Technological solutions facilitate the work of not only banks, but also their clients.